I have answered some FAQs below, to give you more understanding of how I operate as a PR and Communications Consultant.

 After I had my first child, I decided I wanted to set up a business so that I could raise my son and work from home.
 I assessed my experience and qualifications and everything I’d ever done had involved me having to do my own public relations and communications, and I’d also worked directly with PR agencies since I was a teenager, and I had relevant professional writing and research experience…

-It must be ridiculous to read, but I literally thought about a name and it stuck in my head, I had to hit the ground running if I wanted Portal PR (my business brand for seven years) to be a success, and it really has been.
+It must be ridiculous to read, but I literally thought about a name and it stuck in my head, I had to hit the ground running if I wanted Portal PR to be a success, and it really has been.
 I believe my success is not just a result of my entrepreneurial nature and my skillset, but largely down to the relationships I have nurtured over the years.

 Is Communications the same as Public Relations?